pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Connect the AdaFruit GPS via serial port (and write blog) Connect the AdaFruit GPS via Bluetooth (and write blog)

-## Map, V1
+## Map V1: Just plain lines, but with highlights, selection, and info.

 2025-06-28 Status: trivial map with lines is being prototyped.
 But the line-drawing code in XAML is weak: too often, a long line will be truncated.

+Work item: highlight point that's grouped only shows one item Work item: ctrl-scroll should zoom
+Work item: add colors to app settings

+DONE 2025-08-06: Code cleanup: removed dead code, consistant logging, DONE 2025-07-06: Work item: when adding a bunch of points, at some point I need to transition to having start/end points via a redraw?
+Turns out that 5k lines is fine, 10k is a bit laggy, and it just gets worse from there.
+DONE 2025-07-05: Work item: after scaling, the highlight circle is in the wrong position DONE 2025-07-06: Work item: add fake, clear, add fake: resulting map's point are all sized at the minimum size, not the correct size.
+DONE 2025-07-05: Work item: move the Focus code to a seperate file so I can write about it.
-Work item: focus is still wonky.
+DONE 2025-07-05: Work item: clear doesn't remove the point information or this highlight circle DONE 2025-07-04: Work item: focus is still wonky.
 On start, press arrows (works). click on map, then try arrows and they fail.
-Work item: when adding a bunch of points, at some point I need to transition to having start/end points via a redraw?

 DONE 2025-07-04: Select a point to "highlight" and show info about it.
 Arrow keys / space+Shift+space to go forward and back DONE 2025-07-03: Work item: add fake, pan, move to another tab, and then come back.
 The OnLoaded event triggers again!
 DONE 2025-07-03: Work item: Centering works, but the keyboard is weird because the focus doesn't stay put